liporuwcha/liporuwcha/README.md

 The nature of three-tier architecture makes it difficult to use just one specialized tool.
 So tooling is limited and I want to use namespaces to make code searchable through every tier.
 Search-all-and-replace will be most of my "intelligent coding tool".

+I hope that the character "_" underscore is available everywhere.
+The names will use the snake case style like `abc_what_a_nice_name`.
+I choose that to avoid problems with case sensitive and not case sensitive languages and technologies.

 ## Namespaces

 This project is way too complex that I would like it to be.
 But I must bite this sour apple.
 I cannot work on anything simple until I have this moderately complex framework.
 Things will be getting easier after finishing the framework.